 - Marianjoy Rehabilitation Hospital in Wheaton

 Northwestern Memorial HospitalNorthwestern Memorial Hospital (NMH) is an 894-bed academic medical center hospital that is the primary teaching affiliate for the Feinberg School of Medicine and has nearly 1,900 affiliated physicians representing virtually every medical specialty.
-The hospital is ranked No. 1 in Chicago and Illinois, as well as 13th in the nation according to the U.S. News & World Report 2017-2018 Honor Roll of America's Best Hospitals, which ranks the hospital in 11 out of 16 clinical specialties.
-Northwestern Memorial Hospital is recognized for providing exemplary patient care and innovative advancements in a variety of clinical areas including cardiovascular care; oncology; neurology and neurosurgery; solid organ and soft tissue transplants; orthopaedics; and women’s health at its Prentice Women’s Hospital.
+The hospital is ranked No. 1 in Chicago and Illinois, as well as 13th in the nation according to the U.S. News & World Report 2018-2019 Honor Roll of America's Best Hospitals, which ranks the hospital in 11 out of 16 clinical specialties.
+Northwestern Memorial Hospital is recognized for providing exemplary patient care and innovative advancements in a variety of clinical areas including cardiovascular care; oncology; neurology and neurosurgery; geriatrics; solid organ and soft tissue transplants; orthopaedics; and women’s health at its Prentice Women’s Hospital.

 Northwestern Medicine Central DuPage HospitalNorthwestern Medicine Central DuPage Hospital (CDH) is a 392 licensed bed acute-care facility located in Winfield, Illiniois that has provided quality healthcare to the residents of DuPage County and beyond for more than 50 years.
 The hospital has been recognized as a 100 Top Hospital by Truven Health Analytics and as one of the best hospitals in Chicago and Illinois by U.S. News & World Report.
 With more than 1,300 physicians on the medical staff in 86 specialties, the hospital is a regional destination for such clinical services as oncology, neurology, orthopaedics, pediatrics, behavioral health and cardiology.
 In 2015, the Ronald McDonald House near Central DuPage Hospital opened, becoming the first House in the western suburbs.
 The House provides a ‘home away from home’ for families of children being treated at the hospital or at the Northwestern Medicine Chicago Proton Center1, the first and only proton center in Illinois.

 Northwestern Medicine Lake Forest HospitalNorthwestern Medicine Lake Forest Hospital (LFH) is a 198 licensed bed acute-care facility that has more than 700 physicians board-certified in 69 medical specialties, located in Lake Forest and at its Grayslake campus, which also includes a free-standing emergency room.
 The hospital is ranked among Illinois' "Best Hospitals" by U.S. News & World Report and been named the Consumer Choice hospital in Lake and Kenosha counties for ten years in a row by National Research Corporation.
-In 2018, Northwestern Medicine will open the new Lake Forest Hospital which will include 114 private inpatient rooms, 72 outpatient care spaces, eight operating rooms and 483,500 square feet of new construction on its 160-acre campus.
+In 2018, Northwestern Medicine opened the new Lake Forest Hospital which includes 114 private inpatient rooms, 72 outpatient care spaces, eight operating rooms and 483,500 square feet of new construction on its 160-acre campus.

 Northwestern Medicine Kishwaukee HospitalNorthwestern Medicine Kishwaukee Hospital is a 98 licensed bed acute-care hospital in DeKalb, Ill., with more than 150 physician members on the voluntary medical staff representing nearly every specialty.
 In 2007, Kishwaukee Hospital opened its Joint Center and in 2013 a Spine Center was added.
 In 2016, the hospital received Baby-Friendly Designation from Baby-Friendly USA, which recognizes hospitals and birthing centers that offer an optimal level of care for infant feeding and mother/baby bonding.